 - Jewelry: Whether it's costume jewelry or a special promise ring, you can't go wrong here!

 - Golf tees: These are perfect for the athletes in this egg hunt.

 - Guitar picks: Bring out everyone's musical side.

 - Tea: Buy a variety pack of individually sealed tea bags and you can fill a lot of eggs!

 - Travel-size lotion: This gift is fun and practical.

-- Keychain: You can find these inside of gumball machines at the grocery store.
+- Keychain: You can find these inside gumball machines at the grocery store.

-- Cat litter: As a joke of course!
+- Cat litter: This is a joke of course!
 Hehe!

-- Earbuds: For the music lover in all of us.
+- Earbuds: These are a necessity for the music lover in all of us.